Atlantic Council

-The Atlantic Council is an American think tank in the field of international affairs, favoring Atlanticism, founded in 1961.
+The Atlantic Council is an American think tank in the field of international affairs, favoring Atlanticism, founded in 1961 by Christian Herter and William L. Clayton.
 It manages sixteen regional centers and functional programs related to international security and global economic prosperity.
-It is headquartered in Washington, D.C.
-It is a member of the Atlantic Treaty Association.
+It is headquartered in Washington, D.C. and is a member of the Atlantic Treaty Association.

 History

 The Atlantic Council was founded with the stated mission to encourage the continuation of cooperation between North America and Europe that began after World War II.
 In its early years, its work consisted largely of publishing policy papers and polling Europeans and Americans about their attitudes towards transatlantic and international cooperation.
 In these early years, its primary focus was on economic issues—mainly encouraging free trade between the two continents, and to a lesser extent to the rest of the world—but it also did some work on political and environmental issues.

-Although the Atlantic Council did publish policy papers and monographs, Melvin Small of Wayne State University wrote that, especially in its early years, the Council's real strength lay in its connections to influential policymakers.
+Although the Atlantic Council did publish policy papers and monographs, Melvin Small of Wayne State University wrote that, especially in its early years, the council's real strength lay in its connections to influential policymakers.
 The Council early on found a niche as "center for informal get-togethers" of leaders from both sides of the Atlantic, with members working to develop "networks of continuing communication".

-The Atlantic Council also works outside Europe and the U.S. It was among the first organizations advocating an increased Japanese presence in the international community.
+The Atlantic Council also works outside Europe and the U.S. It was among the first organizations advocating for an increased Japanese presence in the international community.
 Its Asian programs have expanded since 2001 as a consequence of the war in Afghanistan leading to the opening of its South Asia Center and Program on Asia.
 Climate change, and coordinating with India and China on these issues, were also a factor in this development.